 By Regina Adams, NAVFAC Washington Public Affairs

-NAVFAC Washington's workforce of more than 1,300 civilian and military personnel provide a full range of facilities and engineering products and services to Navy, Marine Corps and other federal agencies in Maryland, Northern Virginia and the District of Columbia.
+NAVFAC Washington's workforce of approximately 1,300 civilian and military personnel provide a full range of facilities and engineering products and services to Navy, Marine Corps and other federal agencies in Maryland, Northern Virginia and the District.

 A native of Staten Island, New York, Burgess earned Bachelor's degrees in Mechanical Engineering and Modern Languages (French) at the University of Notre Dame and a Master of Engineering degree in Civil Engineering from Old Dominion University.
 He also completed the Advanced Executive Program at the Kellogg School of Management.